Universiteit Leiden

 About the programme

 This three-year programme offers you a unique chance to gain a specialised qualification in a rich, valuable area of knowledge, plus the freedom to tailor the programme to your own ambitions.
-And what better place to study than in Leiden, international centre of Dutch studies?
+And what better place to study than in Leiden, the international centre of Dutch studies?

 Programme overview

-You can start the BA Dutch Studies as an absolute beginner with the Programme A for those with no Dutch knowledge.
-If your Dutch is at an intermediate level, you will be able to start with the Programme II.
+You can start the BA in Dutch Studies as an absolute beginner with the Programme A for those with no Dutch knowledge.
+If your Dutch is at an intermediate level, you will be able to start with Programme II.
 This programme is designed for those with an advanced knowledge of Dutch.
-This bachelor’s study offers international students a flexible route to academic-level Dutch fluency as well as a broad and deep understanding of the culture and history of the Netherlands.
+This bachelor’s programme offers international students a flexible route to academic-level Dutch fluency as well as a broad and deep understanding of the culture and history of the Netherlands.

 • Leiden also offers the first year as a one-year programme in Dutch Studies.